krohrbaugh/kramerav/README.md

-# kramerav - Kramer Protcol 2000 video switcher library
+# kramerav - Kramer Protcol 2000 video switch library

-Python library for controlling a Kramer HDMI switch that uses Protocol 2000.
+Python library for controlling a Kramer HDMI switch that uses [Protocol 2000][p2000] over a TCP connection.

+It's primarily intended for use as a device driver for a [Home Assistant][ha] integration.

+## USAGE

+TODO: Write this.

+## Limitations

+The library was tested and developed using a Kramer VS-161HDMI switch, but _should_ work for any Kramer switch using Protocol 2000.

+It does _not_ currently support:

++ _Matrix_ switch operations, since I don't have a device to test with
++ Serial communication, since TCP is the more likely control mechanism for home automation purposes

 ## Development workflow